-Note: The use of a heat shield is required on the passenger's side of the vehicle refer to Figure "F".
-The heat shield will mount between the upper bracket and the air spring.
-Adjust the heat shield so it will fall halfway between the air spring and the closest point on the exhaust.
-Be sure that the heat shield will not contact any vehicle component under full suspension compression (brake lines, shock absorbers, lower bracket and brace assembly).
+Note: The use of a heat shield is required on the passenger's side of the vehicle, see Figure "G".
+The heat shield will mount between the upper bracket and the air helper spring.
+Bend the heat shield so it will fall halfway between the air helper spring and the closest point on the exhaust.
+Be sure that the heat shield will not contact any other component as the suspension compresses (i.e. brake lines, shock absorbers, lower bracket assembly).
+Follow Steps 1-3 for assembly and installation of the passenger's side.

-STEP 6 - INSTALL THE AIR LINE
+STEP 5 - INSTALL THE AIR LINE AND INFLATION VALVE

-Uncoil the air tubing and cut it into two equal lengths.
-DO NOT FOLD OR KINK THE TUBING.
+Uncoil the airline tubing and cut it into two equal lengths.
+DO NOT FOLD OR KINK THE AIRLINE TUBING.
 Try to make the cut as square as possible.
-Insert one end of the tubing into the elbow fitting installed in the top of the air helper spring.
-Push the tubing into the fitting as far as possible refer to Figure "A".
+Insert one end of the airline tubing into the air fitting installed in the top of the air helper spring.
+Push the airline tubing into the fitting as far as possible see Figure "A".

 Select a location on the vehicle for the air inflation valves.
-The location can be on the bumper or the body of the vehicle, as long as it is in a protected location so the valve will not be damaged, but maintain accessibility for the air chuck see Figure "G".
-Drill a 5/16" hole and install the air inflation valve using two 5/16" flat washers per valve as supports see Figure "H".
-Run the tubing from the air spring to the inflation valve, avoiding direct heat from the engine, exhaust, and away from sharp edges.
+The location can be on the bumper or the body of the vehicle, as long as it is in a protected location so the valve will not be damaged, but maintain accessibility for an air chuck, see Figure "E".
+Drill a 5/16" hole and install the air inflation valve using two 5/16" flat washers per valve as supports see Figure "F".

+Run the airline tubing from the air helper spring to the valve, routing it to avoid direct heat from the engine, exhaust pipe, and away from sharp edges.
 Thermal sleeves have been provided for these conditions.
-If a thermal sleeve is required, slide a thermal sleeve over the tubing to the location requiring protection.
-The air line tubing should not be bent or curved sharply, as it may buckle.
-Secure the tubing to the vehicle with the provided nylon ties.
-Push the end of the air line tubing into the inflation valve as illustrated see Figure "H".
+The airline tubing should not be bent or curved sharply as it may buckle.
+Secure the airline tubing in place with the nylon ties provided.
+Push the end of the airline tubing into the inflation valve as illustrated see Figure "F".

-STEP 7 - CHECK THE AIR SYSTEM
+STEP 6-CHECK THE AIR SYSTEM

-Once the inflation valves are installed, inflate the air springs and check the fittings for air leaks with an applied solution of soap and water.
-If a leak is detected at a tubing connection, check to make sure that the tube is cut as square as possible and that it is pushed completely into the fitting.
-The tubing can easily be removed from the fittings.
-First, release the air pressure from the system.
-Push the collar towards the body of the fitting and pull out the tube.
-If a leak is detected where the brass straight fitting screws into the air spring, remove the tubing and screw the brass fitting into the spring one additional turn or until the leak stops.
-Reinsert the tubing and inflate the air springs and check for leaks as noted above.
+Once the inflation valves are installed, inflate the air helper springs to 70 psi and check the fittings for air leaks.
+Using a spray bottle, apply a solution of soap and water to the fittings.
+If a leak is detected at a airline tubing connection then check to make sure that the airline is cut as square as possible and that it is pushed completely into the fitting.
+The airline tubing can easily be removed from the fittings by exhausting all the pressure in the air springs and then pushing the collar towards the body of the fitting and then, with a gentle pull, remove the airline tubing.
+If a leak is detected where the air fitting screws into the spring, screw the air fitting into the air spring one additional turn or until the leak stops.
+Reinstall the tubing and reinflate the air springs and check for leaks as noted above.